 But even this is not enough, at least for the plane to be able to overcome the desired milestone of 100 years.
 Recall that this is how many Americans want to operate the machines: though not “yet”, but from the moment they were put into operation.
 The new version of the aircraft may be called the B-52J.
 “So far, this is just a sketch, potential future effort,” said Colonel Lance Reynolds, Program Manager for B-1 and B-52 Life Cycle Management, earlier.

 Power point.
 The most important improvement is the engines.
 In fact, it is around them that the whole "round dance" takes place.
-Recall, the B-52H has eight extremely successful for its time, the Pratt & Whitney TF33-P / 103 turbojet engines - the very ones that were installed in the 60s.
-They provide cruising speed and combat radius at the level of newer vehicles of this type.
-On the other hand, the use of eight engines within one platform these days is hardly a modern solution, and the engines themselves are outdated.
+Recall that the B-52H has eight extremely successful Pratt & Whitney TF33-P / 103 turbojet engines for their time - the same ones that were installed in the 60s.
+They provide cruising speed and combat radius on par with newer vehicles of this type.
+On the other hand, the use of eight engines within one platform today can hardly be called a modern solution, and the engines themselves are morally outdated.

 Not surprisingly, back in 1996, a project was launched to re-equip the B-52 with four Rolls Royce RB211 534E-4 engines.
-This initiative was never implemented, but this is far from the end stories.
-On May 19, 2020, the US Air Force published a request for proposals for a new competition.
-As it became known earlier, participation in the tender for the supply of 608 engines will take GE Aviation, Pratt & Whitney and Rolls-Royce.
-GE can choose between a CF34 or Passport engine (or offer both options).
-P & W offers the PW800, and Rolls-Royce offers the F130.
+This initiative was never implemented, but this is far from the end stories...
+On May 19, 2020, the United States Air Force issued a request for proposals for a new competition.
+As it became known earlier, GE Aviation, Pratt & Whitney and Rolls-Royce will take part in the tender for the supply of 608 engines.
+GE can choose between the CF34 engine or the Passport engine (or both).
+P&W offers the PW800 and Rolls-Royce the F130.

 Some important steps have already been taken.
 In September last year, it became known that the American division of the British Rolls-Royce performed the first tests of the F130 turbofan engine for the B-52.
 This engine was developed based on the BR725, which, in turn, is a variant of the Rolls-Royce BR700.
 “The F130 family of engines that we offer for upgrading the power plant is already a product mainly manufactured in the USA, and we are going to take the last step in ensuring its assembly and testing in the United States if the program goes further,” Tom said earlier Hartmann, senior vice president of customer service at Rolls-Royce.